postmannen/godaddyupdater/README.md

 ## About

-* Supports given as env variables, or provided via flags.
+* Supports key and secret for godaddy API given as env variables, or provided via flags.
 * Built in run scheduler so no need for Cron.
 Interval set via flag value.
 * Can update both main domain, or sub domain records.